Guides

 Access profile buckets with permissions

-Define a bucket named profilesImg with reading/writing permissions
+Define a bucket named profilesImg with reading/writing permissions.

-const profilesImg = bucket('profilesImg').for('reading', 'writing');
+const profilesImg = bucket('profilesImg').allow('read', 'write')

 Get a URL to upload a profile image